bluedynamics/agx.sphinx/docs/source/users/commandline.rst

   user@host:/opt/agx/agx.dev$ bin/agx -t
   sql_example: SQL Product
-          Simple SQL content model with 2 sql_content classess
+          A simple SQL content model with two sql_content classes.

   dexterity_product: Dexterity Product
-          A vanilla Plone Dexterity model that containing the necessary settings for content stuff for Plone
+          A vanilla Plone Dexterity model that contains the necessary settings for content stuff for Plone.

   python_egg: Python Egg
-          Minimal Python egg model
+          A minimal Python egg model.

   plone_product: Plone Product
-          A vanilla Plone  model that containing the necessary settings for a Plone product without content framework
+          A vanilla Plone model that contains the necessary settings for a Plone product: generic setup profile etc. but without content classes.

   generator_example: Generator Example
-          (Advanced users only) Example model for a generator generator
+          An example model for a generator generator.
+          (Advanced users only!)

   dexterity_example: Dexterity Example
-          A ready-to-run Plone Dexterity example that demonstrates how to model content stuff for Plone. contains a set of example classes
+          A ready-to-run Plone Dexterity example that demonstrates how to model content stuff for Plone.
+          Contains a set of example classes.

 The listed templates can be used like in the following section.